Zach Vincej: Coaching career

 On January 31, 2022, Vincej rejoined the Seattle Mariners as a coach for the Triple-A Tacoma Rainiers.
 He was later named a bench coach alongside former Tacoma teammate Seth Mejias-Brean.
 On April 20, he made his first appearance on a major league coaching staff, serving as the interim first base coach, while manager Scott Servais was unavailable after testing positive for COVID-19 and Kristopher Negrón served as interim manager.
 The Mariners beat the Texas Rangers that day under Negrón's management.

 On January 26, 2023, the Mariners named Vincej the manager of the Single-A Modesto Nuts.
 The Nuts won the California League championship in 2023 and 2024.
 Baseball America named Vincej the minor league manager of the year in 2024.
 On January 15, 2025, the Mariners named Vincej the manager of the High-A Everett AquaSox.
 Vincej won his third straight championship as a manager, winning the Northwest League title despite having a losing record.
 It was Everett's first title since 2010.
+He became the Mariners' minor league defense and baserunning coordinator in 2026.

 Vincej was a coach for the Croatia national team at the 2025 European Baseball Championships in Antwerp, Belgium and Rotterdam, the Netherlands, where the team finished 8th out of 12 teams.
 He coached alongside three fellow former Pepperdine players.